 “As with most of the challenges we face at work, having an open and honest conversation is one of the first steps toward finding a solution,” the pair wrote in Harvard Business Review.
 If you've struggled through the pandemic and continue to feel at your wit's end, especially with new stressors like a return to work on the horizon, providing clarity about your boundaries to yourself and others may be beneficial to your mental health.

-There are four crucial conversations the pair suggests having to ensure you have solid work-life balance and to cut down on your "I'm slacking stress":
+There are four crucial conversations the pair suggests having to feel better:

-1. A Conversation with Yourself
+1. A conversation with yourself.

 The first crucial conversation is the one you must have with yourself.
 Grenny and Maxfield recommend clarifying “who you are and what you want before you can confidently negotiate your boundaries.”
 In order to be open and honest with others, you must be open and honest with yourself.
-Set personal goals, create an ideal schedule, highlight the times where you must be at work and the times where you must be at home.
-Find the perfect balance for you before you establish it with others.
+Set personal goals, create an ideal schedule, highlight the times where you must be logged on and the times where you must be logged off.
+Find the balance that will work for you before you establish it with others.

-2. A Conversation with Your Boss and Colleagues
+2. A conversation with your boss and colleagues.

-3. A Conversation with Your Partner or Spouse
+3. A conversation with your partner or spouse.

-4. A Conversation with Your Child(ren)
+4. A conversation with your child(ren).

 If your children are old enough to comprehend this conversation, include them in it.
-Talk to them about the struggle you are facing and the work-life balance you are working to achieve over the last year.
+Talk to them about the struggles you are facing and the work-life balance you have been working to achieve over the last year.
 They may have questions about how their lives or your life will change in 2021.
 Be honest, but be careful not to play the victim.

 “Blaming your organization for your lack of flexibility or stress at home doesn’t solve problems; it creates unfair and false resentments,” Grenny and Maxfield wrote.
 “The last thing you want to do is teach your children to despise the idea of work.
 Instead, model by example.”